mewbak/evdev/README.md

   do return a boolean value to indicate success/failure, but this is not consistently applied.
 Some of them work by sending an `Event` struct to the device by queueing it in the `Device.Outbox` channel.
-Which then processes it in a separate goroutine.
+Which in turn is processed in a separate goroutine (see `Device.pollOutbox`).

   We can currently not receive any return values from such an operation.
 This includes possible errors.
 Should we implement some sort of synchronous call mechanism for these kind of writes?
-Ideally we do want to keep all of the writes contained in the same goroutine (see `Device.pollOutbox`).
+Ideally we do want to keep all of the writes confined to the same goroutine.

+  We do not necessarily need an actual error value, just a boolean indicating success or failure. ioctl errors are usually very non-descriptive anyway, so there is little point in passing them around.

 ### Known issues